 - HST 359, Junior Honors Colloquium (Spring of Junior year); 3 credit hours.
 Ordinarily taken in the second semester of the junior year, the course is designed to help students identify a viable historical topic, develop a historical question and a probable thesis.
 Students must complete a research prospectus that outlines the historiography on the topic and the primary sources that will be employed to support the original thesis.
 The course counts towards required upper-level courses for the History Major.

-- HST 400.7, Honors Senior Capstone Seminar (3).
-Ordinarily taken in the first semester of the senior year.
-Fulfills the departmental and Miami Plan capstone requirement.
+- HST 400.7, Honors Senior Capstone (Fall of Senior year); 3 credit hours.
+Ordinarily taken in the first semester of the senior year, the course is designed to help students complete a first draft of their thesis.
+The course fulfills the departmental and Miami Plan capstone requirement.

-- HST 480, Independent Study (1-3 credit hours).
-Ordinarily taken in the second semester of the senior year with the senior thesis advisor.
-Counts toward upper-level courses for the History Major, but NOT for the required 400-level course.
+- HST 480, Independent Study (Spring of Senior year); 3 credit hours.
+Ordinarily taken in the second semester of the senior year with the senior thesis advisor, the course is designed to complete an original thesis based on primary sources that answers a significant historical question.
+The course counts toward the upper-level course requirement for the History Major, but NOT for the required 400-level course.

 Timeline.
 Students must remain in good standing and make adequate progress in their projects in order to continue in the program.
 The Honors Director, teaching faculty, and advisor must approve each student's progression to the next stage.
 On completion of the junior colloquium, students must show that they have made adequate progress on a viable topic as evident in a fully approved research prospectus.
 On completion of the senior capstone, students must have completed a full first draft of the thesis.
 In spring of the senior year, students must make significant changes to their first draft and incorporate the comments and suggestions of their advisors and second readers.
 The Honors designation will only be awarded if the Honors Director, advisor, and second reader approve the completed thesis.